soijen/soijen.github.io/_products/en/stickers/Vermont/chester-sticker.md

 ---
-title: Chester Vermont Cityscape | Sticker
+title: Chester Vermont Cityscape Waterproof Sticker
-name: Chester Vermont Cityscape | Sticker
+name: Chester Vermont Cityscape Waterproof Sticker
-description: This Chester cityscape die-cut matte sticker highlights the iconic buildings and monuments in Chester, Vermont.
-Printed on durable weatherproof vinyl.
+description: This durable, weatherproof sticker highlights the iconic buildings and monuments in Chester, Vermont, arranged like a city skyline.
+Perfect to add some style to a laptop, water bottle, van, paddle, etc. Features the Chester Village Green and Common, the Historical Society, Whiting Library, Hearse House, Stone Village Historic Distric, and more.
+Made in USA.
 imagePath: \assets\images\products\stickers\chester
 image: 1
 image2: 1